dnth/vl-hf-annotation-converter/README.md

 # VL to HF Annotation Converter

-Convert bounding box annotations exported from the [Visual Layer](https://app.visual-layer.com/) format to the [Hugging Face](https://huggingface.co/) format.
+Convert bounding box annotations exported from the [Visual Layer](https://app.visual-layer.com/) format to the [Hugging Face](https://huggingface.co/) format and train a model with AutoTrain.

 ## Convert on Hugging Face Spaces